husarion/panther_ros/panther_lights/README.md

 Methods:

-- `__call__` - by default it is not implemented and must be overwritten.
-It returns an animation frame as a list of integers.
-It should also set the `self._finished` variable `true` when the last animation frame is returned.
+- `__call__` - It returns an animation frame as a list of integers, updates the `progress` variable, and sets the `finished` flag when the animation execution is finished.
+It uses the `_update_animation` method to get the current animation frame.
+- `reset` - It allows resetting animation to its initial state.
-- `reset` - by default it is not implemented.
-It allows resetting animation.
+- `_update_animation` - by default it is not implemented.
+This method is used to update the animation frame.

 Properties:

 - `brightness` [*int*]: returns animation brightness from `self._brightness`.
 - `num_led` [*int*]: returns number of LEDs in panel from `self._num_led`.
 - `finished` [*bool*]: returns if animation execution is finished from `self._finished`.
+- `progress` [*float*]: returns animation execution progress from `self._progress`.

 The new animation definition should contain `ANIMATION_NAME` used to identify it.
 Animation frames are processed in ticks with a frequency of `controller_freq`.
-To tweak animation duration time use the `controller_freq` and `_duration` variables.
+It is required to overwrite the `_update_animation` method which must return a list representing the animation frame.
+The advised way is to use the `self._anim_iteration` variable  (current animation tick) to produce an animation frame.
 As an example see other animation definitions.

 To add a new animation definition to basic animations edit the `__init__.py` file in `/src/animation`, and import the newly created animation class: